elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 ***

-The English word for the first meal of the day, “[[breakfast]]”, is different to the French and German versions in that both of those have in the name that it’s a minimal lunch in the former and a “bit” or “piece” in the later.
+The English word for the first meal of the day, “[[Breakfast]]”, is different to the French and German versions in that both of those have in the name that it’s a minimal lunch in the former and a “bit” or “piece” in the later.
 This helped the English breakfast expand in size.
 P11

 ***

 ### Toast is very English

 [[Toast]] is a very English thing.
 “No other country does toast”.
 And believe it or not toast was actually a [[middle class]] dish.
 Firstly, the bread had to be high quality – made with fine flour – as coarse bread “would have fallen apart on the toasting fork”.
-And also because the lower classes would have likely had a more a grain-based liquid like [[gruel]].
+And also because the lower classes would have likely had a more a grain-based liquid like [[Gruel]].

 Toast was labour intensive before the invention of the toaster in [[1909]].
 The maid or cook would have to pierce bread with a fork.
 The bread was meant to be thin, but couldn’t be so thin that it would break.
 Then it had to be held in front of the embers of the range.
 Close enough to toast but not close enough to get smoke all over it.
 And this all has to be done whilst other parts of breakfast might be cooked.
 This meant you either had one very over worked cook, or the house had to hire more cooks.
 P17

 ***

-The [[full English]] came a bit after the full Scottish.
+The [[Full English]] came a bit after the full Scottish.

 In the [[1700s]] the Scots were known for their breakfasts.
 They were bigger and more varied. [[Samuel Johnson]] on his tour of the Hebrides was impressed when instead of the usual tea, rolls and butter was given those plus coffee, marmalade, conserves and honey.
 P18